 Citè internationale des Arts - Paris 2018 residency

-As a recipient of the John T. Millicken SchoIn the winter of 2018, I was afforded two months and a space for creative work in a studio in the heart of Paris.
+As the 2018 undergraduate recipient of the John T. Milliken Foreign Travel Award, I was afforded two months and a space for creative work in a studio in the heart of Paris.
 I was surrounded by over 200 fellow artists - poets, musicians, playwrights, sculptors, printmakers, curators, researchers and others.

 Immersed in this incredible creative resource, I'm used my time to complete a series of "dailies" - exercises in which I explored visual, conceptual, formal or procedural ways of working by executing a project in a single day.